isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

    validating ftp.isc.org/A: marking as secure, noqname proof not needed

 Note that these log messages indicate that the chain of trust has been established and ``ftp.isc.org`` has been successfully validated.

-[BUT WHAT WOULD IT LOOK LIKE IF IT HAD FAILED?]
+If validation had failed, you would see log messages indicating errors.
+We cover some of the most validation problems in the next section.

 .. _troubleshooting_common_problems: